telerik/winforms-docs/richtexteditor/features/hyperlink.md

 {{endregion}}

 You can also use the overloaded methods for inserting a hyperlink:

 * public void __InsertHyperlink__(HyperlinkInfo hyperlinkInfo, string hyperlinkText, StyleDefinition hyperlinkStyle) - insert a hyperlink using a custom style, different from the default blue font color and single underline;

-* public void __InsertHyperlink__(HyperlinkInfo hyperlinkInfo, IEnumerable<Inline> inlines) - insert a hyperlink which spans several different adjacent inlines, e.g. part of the hyperlink text is Bold or there is an image inside the hyperlink;
+* public void __InsertHyperlink__(HyperlinkInfo hyperlinkInfo, IEnumerable<Inline> inlines) - insert a hyperlink which spans several different adjacent inlines, e.g. part of the hyperlink text is bold or there is an image inside the hyperlink;

 * public void __InsertHyperlink__(HyperlinkInfo hyperlinkInfo) - create a hyperlink from the currently selected part of the document;

 * public void __InsertHyperlink__(HyperlinkInfo hyperlinkInfo, StyleDefinition hyperlinkStyle) - create a hyperlink from the currently selected part of the document and change the style of the text to the style passed as second argument.

 Removing a hyperlink (and keeping the part of the document that the hyperlink spanned) can be done by positioning the caret in the hyperlink and invoking.